kipiberbatov/cairo-tutorial/README.md

 ## What is it in this repository?

-Various vector graphics examples targeting the following backends:
+This repository contains various vector graphics examples targeting the following backends:

 - GTK
 - PDF